dandi/dandi-archive/doc/design/zarr-performance-redesign.md

     end
 ```

-**`dandi-cli` computes the Zarr checksum locally** (step 1).
-(Note that this
-step can actually be taken any time before step 7; it is listed here
+(Step 1): **`dandi-cli` computes the Zarr checksum locally**.
+(Note that this step can actually be taken any time before step 7; it is listed here arbitrarily.)

-arbitrarily.) `dandi-cli` asks the server to create a new Zarr archive, which is
-put into the `PENDING` state (steps 2 and 3). **`dandi-cli` will request a
+(Steps 2 and 3): `dandi-cli` asks the server to create a new Zarr archive, which is put into the `PENDING` state.

-presigned upload URL from the server for each Zarr chunk file** (steps 4 and
-5).
-Note: For an existing zarr archive, this is where the upload process begins, as requesting a signed url for upload will always place the zarr archive into a `PENDING` state. `dandi-cli` uses these URLs to upload the files **using S3's `Content-MD5`
+(Steps 4 and 5): **`dandi-cli` will request a presigned upload URL from the server for each Zarr chunk file**.
+(Note: For an existing zarr archive, this is where the upload process begins, as requesting a signed url for upload will always place the zarr archive into a `PENDING` state).

-header to verify the uploaded file's integrity** (step 6). **Instead of
-finalizing a batch (since there is no longer a batch concept), `dandi-cli`
-repeats these steps until all files are uploaded (repeating steps 4, 5, and
-6).** (Note that `dandi-cli`'s actual strategy here may be more nuanced than a
-simple loop as depicted above; instead, it might maintain a queue of files and a
-set of files "in flight", replenishing them according to some dynamic batching
-strategy, etc. In any such strategy, some combination of steps 4, 5, and 6 will
+(Step 6): `dandi-cli` uses these URLs to upload the files **using S3's `Content-MD5` header to verify the uploaded file's integrity**. **Instead of finalizing a batch (since there is no longer a batch concept), `dandi-cli` repeats these steps until all files are uploaded (repeating steps 4, 5, and 6).** (Note that `dandi-cli`'s actual strategy here may be more nuanced than a simple loop as depicted above; instead, it might maintain a queue of files and a set of files "in flight", replenishing them according to some dynamic batching strategy, etc. In any such strategy, some combination of steps 4, 5, and 6 will repeat until all files are uploaded.)

-repeat until all files are uploaded.) **`dandi-cli` asks the server to finalize
-the Zarr, providing the locally computed zarr checksum to compare against** (steps 7 and 8).
-The server kicks off an asynchronous task to compute
+(Steps 7 and 8): **`dandi-cli` asks the server to finalize the Zarr, providing the locally computed zarr checksum to compare against**.

-the treewise Zarr checksum, comparing it against the checksum provided in step 7 and updating the status of the Zarr once it's finished (step 9).
-Meanwhile, `dandi-cli` sits in a loop
+(Step 9): The server kicks off an asynchronous task to compute the treewise Zarr checksum, comparing it against the checksum provided in step 7 and updating the status of the Zarr once it's finished.

-checking for the Zarr archive to reach either the `COMPLETE` state, or if there was an error, the `MISMATCH` state (steps 10 and 11).
+(Steps 10 and 11): Meanwhile, `dandi-cli` sits in a loop checking for the Zarr archive to reach either the `COMPLETE` state, or if there was an error, the `MISMATCH` state.

 ### Benefits